ngokhang/ngokhang/README.md

 - 👋 Hi, I’m Ngo Phu Khang
 - 👀 I’m interested in Laravel
 - 🌱 I’m currently learning in Phenikaa University
-- 📫 How to reach me : ngokhang2002vn@gmail.com
+- 📫 My email : ngokhang2002vn@gmail.com

 <!---
 ngokhang/ngokhang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.